 listening.
 Have a chat and a warm snuggle at bedtime every night with each child.

-breath, and speak to them respectfully.
+and speak to them respectfully.
 After all, kids learn from what we model.
-If we can't manage our own emotions, we can't expect our kids to
+If we can't manage our own emotions, we can't expect our kids to learn to

 This too shall pass!

-child is when she's acting out.
+when she's acting out.
 All "misbehavior" is a red flag that your child needs your help to handle big emotions or fill unmet needs.
-Once you
+Once you address

 and set limits empathically (“I see how mad and sad you are.
 I won't let you hit.
 Let’s use your words to tell your sister how you feel...”)